-HWC was a young person charged with
+HWC was a young person.
+Police had charged him with

 - entering inclosed land without lawful excuse,

 - being armed with housebreaking implements,

 - and being in possession of graffiti implements